 At Mundahl Law, we are committed to conserving our clients' time and resources and to protecting their interests.
 We are willing to forgo the clients we might be able to retain by offering free consultations, in favor of being able to offer the highest level of service to the clients we already have.

 Attorney Susan Mundahl has over thirty years of experience in Minnesota family law matters.
 Charging a reasonable fee for an initial consultation allows her to focus her skills on the issues of clients who need and value her experience, rather than diverting that attention to individuals seeking free legal advice.
 The vast majority of Mundahl Law clients who paid a consultation fee consider it money well spent, as it allowed them to be confident in their choice of attorney.

 We offer an initial consultation at a reduced fee to allow prospective clients to get guidance that is meaningful to them at a fair rate, and to have a chance to decide, at minimal risk, whether Mundahl Law is the right law firm for them.
 We invite you to contact Mundahl Law online or call us at (763) 575-7930 to learn how we can help you.

 At Mundahl Law, we believe not only in offering good value to our clients, but in giving back to the community.
 We also understand that the divorce process is a journey, and that very early in the journey, some people may not be ready to commit to paying for a consultation.
-We offer a once-monthly session in our office called “Answering Your Divorce Questions.”
+We offer a twice-monthly session in our office called “Answering Your Divorce Questions.”
 These evening informational sessions are free and open to the public.
 While they are not intended to be a substitute for a personal one-on-one consultation with an attorney, these sessions can offer helpful insights and help you get ready to take the next step in your divorce journey.